Walon Sport

 Walon Sport, or simply Walon, is a multinational textile business founded in 1989 in Peru.
-It is one of the principal sportswear manufacturers in Peru, and it provides the kits for various association football clubs in the Liga 1 (Peruvian first division).
+It is one of the principal sportswear manufacturers in Peru, and it provides the kits for various association football clubs in the Peruvian first division.
 The company further expanded its production when it acquired deals with clubs in the Colombian Categoría Primera A.

-Walon Sport has also been the sponsor of the Peru national football team from 1998 to 2010.
+Walon Sport was the sponsor of the Peru national football team from 1998 to 2010.